-Early on in my faith, I started to realize that something was missing.
+Early on in my faith, I wasn’t sure how to read the Bible.
+I started to realize that something was missing.
 I was growing in my faith without question, but I saw a tension between what I was being taught and what I read in my Bible.
 Lots of principles—good principles, even biblical ones—commands and values.
 There was an idea of this book being, essentially, basic instructions before leaving earth.1

 Now, I’m all for teaching wisdom.
 I’m all about helping people to grow and live faithfully.
 But when we only teach wisdom or principles, I have to wonder if we’re missing something.
 If by taking that approach, we might be a little bit like the Pharisees, the group Jesus often encountered during His ministry.